 Sustainability is a core element in implementing Orthex's growth strategy and key objectives as we strive to be the number one brand in storage products in Europe, and to strengthen our position as a leading houseware company in the Nordics.
 Sustainability is a key factor in all decision making at Orthex and a significant driver of our development and investment agenda.
+For example, a prerequisite for all new product investments is that the material should be either recycled or renewable.

 Orthex aims to be the industry forerunner in sustainability by offering timelessly designed, high-quality, safe, and long-lasting products, reducing the carbon footprint of its operations and products, and sourcing more and more of its raw materials from renewable and recycled materials.
 Orthex's main sustainability target is to aim towards carbon neutrality in production by 2030.
+The Science Based Targets initiative (SBTi) has approved Orthex's near-term science-based emissions reduction target, which means that Orthex's climate targets are aligned with the target to keep global warming below 1.5°C in accordance with the Paris Agreement.

 Orthex has identified priority sustainability topics in environmental, social and governance (ESG) areas.
 For each topic, the company has defined key performance indicators and targets.
-More information can be found in the Annual and Sustainability Report's dedicated section on sustainability.
+More information on the company's sustainability strategy, targets, and results for 2023 can be found in the Annual and Sustainability Report's dedicated section on sustainability.

-Sustainability actions in 2022
+Sustainability actions in 2023